Skip to content

 15. Angle: Subtitle rotation angle.

-16. BorderStyle: Border style, defines whether the subtitles have an outline or background box.
+16. BorderStyle: Border style, defining whether the subtitles have an outline or background box.

 • Example: 1 indicates there is an outline but no background box, 3 indicates there is a background box.